georgwiese/MMDS-sose16/README.md

 ### Weather Dataset

-The [NOAA Daily Summaries Dataset](http://www.ncdc.noaa.gov/cdo-web/datasets) contains daily weather summaries of 11 station in and around NYC from 2009 to 2015.
+The [NOAA Daily Summaries Dataset](http://www.ncdc.noaa.gov/cdo-web/datasets) contains daily weather summaries of a11 stations in and around NYC from 2009 to 2015.
 The weather stations are distributed around NYC as follows:

 ![Map of weather stations](images/weather_stations.png)